idvorkin/idvorkin.github.io/_d/laws-of-new-skills.md

 Remember: The best time to plant a tree was 100 years ago.
 The second best time is now.
 The same applies to learning any new skill.

 ps.
-This [blog you're reading], started when I heard about law 1, and made clear law 2 and law 3.
+This [blog you're reading](/about), started when I heard about law 1, and made clear law 2 and law 3.